-You can also approach the First-tier Tribunal (housing and property chamber) to enforce your landlord to carry out repairs if they are taking too long (prhpscotland.gov.uk), or just for advice and assistance on repairs.
+You can also approach the Private Rented Housing Panel to enforce your landlord to carry out repairs if they are taking too long (prhpscotland.gov.uk), or just for advice and assistance on repairs.

 Harassment

 You have a right to live safely and peacefully in your home.
 Your landlord must respect this.